gomaaz/Division-2-Raid-Helper-Macro-Tool/README.md

 1. Install [AutoHotkey v2](https://www.autohotkey.com/download/).
 2. Download this script under releases
-3. Open the skript and change the keymapping to your actual setting ingame.
+3. Open the script with an texteditor and change the keymapping to your actual setting ingame.
-4. run the program: an overlay should appear ingame
+4. run the program while playing division: an overlay should appear ingame.